DannyArends/CTLmapping/doc/joss/2016/paper.md

 supported by R/qtl, and access to all plot and helper functions provided by R/qtl.

-The core CTLmapping algorithm is written in standalone C making it easy to integrate the CTL mapping algorithm into other languages that support bindings to C functions.
+The core CTL mapping algorithm is written in standalone C making it easy to integrate the CTL mapping algorithm into other languages that support bindings to C functions.
 As a proof of concept the CTL repository provides bindings for the [D programming language](http://dlang.org/).